08 June 2017 #Real Estate

 If agreement cannot be reached and the matter does go before the Court, the Court is only able to grant a renewed lease of up to 15 years.
 If the parties agree without the Court, there is no limit on the length of the new term that may be agreed.

-Accordingly, there are substantial benefits in taking a lease that has the protection of the Landlord & Tenant Act 1954 and prospective tenants should certainly press for such protection when taking a longer lease of premises in which they are likely to invest heavily in fit-out.
+Accordingly, there are substantial benefits in taking a lease that has the protection of the Landlord and Tenant Act 1954 and prospective tenants should certainly press for such protection when taking a longer lease of premises in which they are likely to invest heavily in fit-out.
 An example would be a lease of a restaurant or bar where fittings tend to be very expensive.

-The exclusion of 1954 Act protection is a real benefit for landlords who may be considering the redevelopment of their buildings in the foreseeable future but there are often occasions when the landlord simply sees an excluded lease as its default position.
+The exclusion of Landlord and Tenant Act 1954 protection is a real benefit for landlords who may be considering the redevelopment of their buildings in the foreseeable future but there are often occasions when the landlord simply sees an excluded lease as its default position.
 Tenants should always ask whether a landlord is prepared to grant a lease with Security of Tenure even if at a slightly higher rent.
 It will then be for the tenant to decide whether it wishes to accept a slightly higher rent in return for having the benefit of Security of Tenure.

 So the answer to our initial question is that a lease which has Security of Tenure is definitely more valuable both to the original tenant and to a purchaser from the original tenant than a lease which is excluded.
 It may even allow the original tenant to ask for a premium should it decide to assign its interest in the lease.